 Optional: If you want to line your envelopes, do so before sewing or taping together.

-To make a lining: Trace around flap section of pattern, cut out and then glue it to the wrong side of the envelope’s flap.
+To Make a Lining for Envelope: Trace around flap section of pattern, cut out and then glue it to the wrong side of the envelope’s flap.

 To Sew Envelope: Use a binder clip or paper clip to hold the paper together so it will stay lined up when you sew the pieces together.